Star City fire: Incident

-The fire started at 12:22 a.m., when the amusement park had closed after its operation the previous day.
-The fire then spread two hours later, prompting the Bureau of Fire Protection (BFP) to raise the alarm status to Task Force Bravo that sent 19 fire trucks to the site.
+The fire started at 12:22 a.m. when the amusement park had closed after its operation the previous day.
+The fire spread two hours later, prompting the Bureau of Fire Protection (BFP) to raise the alarm status to Task Force Bravo, which sent 19 fire trucks to the site.
 The adjacent Manila Broadcasting Company (MBC) building was also affected by the fire.
-The fire, which lasted 14 hours, was put under control at 4:32 a.m., and was declared "fire out" at 2:02 p.m.; at least 70 fire trucks responded to the incident.
-There were no reported casualties.
+The fire, which lasted 14 hours, was put under control at 4:32 a.m. and was declared "fire out" at 2:02 p.m.; at least 70 fire trucks responded to the incident.
+There were no casualties reported.

 Investigation

-The BFP assembled a team of investigators to probe on the cause and extent of the fire.
-Their initial investigation cited an electrical fault and arson as possible causes, which were believed to have started in the stockroom where inflammable materials such as stuffed toys were kept.
+The BFP assembled a team of investigators to probe the cause and extent of the fire.
+Their initial investigation cited an electrical fault and arson as possible causes, which were believed to have started in the stockroom where inflammable materials, such as stuffed toys, were kept.
 Different parts of the amusement park were also noted to have been set ablaze simultaneously.
 The arson angle was brought to light after authorities suspected that the fire may have been perpetrated by disgruntled employees.

-It was also initially linked to a tweet, which stated "Star City is dying", written before the fire.
-It was later revealed that the tweet's poster, a 12-year-old boy, was in fact referring to the fictional Star City by DC Comics.
-The management would rule out the tweet's connection to the fire later on.
+It was also initially linked to a tweet, which stated, "Star City is dying", written before the fire.
+It was later revealed that the tweet's poster, a 12-year-old boy, referred to the fictional Star City by DC Comics.
+The management would later rule out the tweet's connection to the fire.

 On October 6, 2019, authorities determined the cause as arson after traces of gasoline were detected "in an area where it should not be".
-Additional factors that suggested arson were the detected char pattern and irregular bend of metals, as well as the fire spreading to two directions: toward the entrance of Star City and the MBC building.
+Additional factors that suggested arson were the detected char pattern and irregular bend of metals, as well as the fire spreading in two directions: toward the entrance of Star City and the MBC building.
 Star City officials, including a tenant and his personnel, have become the subject of investigation.
 According to a local fire marshal, the tenant and his unlogged personnel were spotted entering the premises with sacks of cotton on the day of the fire.
 The management, however, denied the arson claim, believing the fire to be unintentional, and criticized the fire officials' findings as "irresponsible".
-The management explained that the gasoline was brought in to fuel their bumper boats, and that the tenant's action was a standard procedure as cotton was used as stuffing for the plush toys offered as prizes in some of the games.
-It also denied the alleged criminal motive of the employees, explaining that the business was lucrative especially during the Christmas season.
-Despite its protests, however, the management has vowed to cooperate in the probe.
+The management explained that the gasoline was brought in to fuel their bumper boats and that the tenant's action was a standard procedure as cotton was used as stuffing for the plush toys offered as prizes in some games.
+It also denied the alleged criminal motive of the employees, explaining that the business was lucrative, especially during the Christmas season.
+Despite its protests, the management has vowed to cooperate in the probe.

-On December 27, 2019, the BFP spokesperson identified the cause as electrical fire due to overheating of one of the light ballasts from a game booth located at Star City's ground floor.
+On December 27, 2019, the BFP spokesperson identified the cause as an electrical fire due to the overheating of one of the light ballasts from a game booth on Star City's ground floor.